 US charges Chinese intelligence officers for jet engine data hack

-The U.S. Justice Department unsealed an indictment on Tuesday alleging that Chinese intelligence officers conspired with hackers and company insiders to break into private companies' computer systems and steal intellectual property.
+Chinese intelligence officers conspired with hackers and company insiders to break into private companies' computer systems and steal information on a turbo fan engine used in commercial jetliners, according to a U.S. indictment unsealed on Tuesday.

 WASHINGTON: Chinese intelligence officers conspired with hackers and company insiders to break into private companies' computer systems and steal information on a turbo fan engine used in commercial jetliners, according to a U.S. indictment unsealed on Tuesday.